 Then, as companies were dealing with much more data and their needs changed, Hadoop also changed.
 It then began offering more features.
 Now, Hadoop enables predictions and forecasts that help companies run efficiently and successfully.
 This evolution is still present today, as more modern versions of Hadoop are becoming available.

-This knowledge enables Hadoop to meet its users’ needs and help them quickly make data-driven decisions.
+This knowledge enables the Hadoop ecosystem to meet its users’ needs and help them quickly make data-driven decisions.
 The result is that Hadoop users trust the tool and view it as reliable.

 Therefore, data locality saves a significant amount of time and bandwidth.
 When Hadoop users transfer data, they don’t move the actual data but rather the computation of the data.
 Code is much smaller than actual data and, therefore, much easier to transfer.